influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/influxd-cli/_index.md

 ---
-title: `influxd` command line interface (CLI)
+title: influxd - InfluxDB daemon
+description: The influxd daemon starts and runs all the processes necessary for InfluxDB to function.
 menu:
  influxdb_1_7:
     name: influxd
     weight: 10
     parent: Tools
 ---

-The `influxd` command line interface (CLI) includes commands to manage many aspects of InfluxDB, including databases, organizations, users, and tasks.
+The `influxd` command line interface (CLI) starts and runs all the processes necessary for InfluxDB to function.

 ## Usage